camelCaseCrew/itu_predictive_maintenance/README.md

 1 = Healthy
 2 = Risk
 3 = Critical
-The other pages and components modify this value.
+The other pages and components modify this value, and this page will change accordingly.

 ## NavBar
 Navbar